 “Why did I get two separate bills for one ER visit?”
-It’s one of the most common questions patients ask, and how your team answers it matters.
-The distinction between the hospital’s facility charges and the doctor’s professional fees is often lost on patients, leading to confusion and distrust.
-The physician bill from emergency room care, in particular, can feel like an unexpected second hit.
-This happens because many ER doctors work for independent groups, a structural detail that has major financial implications for patients.
-By understanding these nuances, your practice can better educate patients, set clear expectations, and build a foundation of trust from the start.
+It’s a question your team hears all the time, and your answer truly matters.
+Most patients don’t understand the difference between the hospital’s facility charges and the doctor’s professional fees, which can cause confusion and distrust.
+The physician bill emergency room statement, in particular, often feels like an unexpected second hit.
+This happens because many ER doctors work for independent groups—a small detail with big financial implications for your patients.
+By explaining this upfront, your practice can set clear expectations, build trust, and create a better patient experience from the start.

 Key Takeaways